dsccommunity/DscWorkshop/README.md

 ### Memory Bank

-This project includes a comprehensive memory bank system located in the `memory-bank/` directory that provides:
+This project includes a comprehensive memory bank system located in the `.memory-bank/` directory that provides:

 - **Project Context**: Understanding of the problem domain and solution approach
 - **System Architecture**: Detailed technical patterns and design decisions
 - **Active Context**: Current development focus and recent changes
 - **Progress Tracking**: What's working, what's planned, and known issues

 The memory bank serves as the authoritative knowledge base for project understanding and continuity across development sessions.
+Repo-scoped Copilot guidance lives in [`.github/copilot-instructions.md`](./.github/copilot-instructions.md).